 With the release of their third album “The Outer Reach” in 2016, Albany Down won many new fans touring in the UK and The Netherlands.
 They were voted winners of the 2016 UK Song Writing Competition for best Rock song (Feeding the Flame) and best Music video and voted No 5 Best Album of 2016 by Blues Rock Review.

-It was no surprise therefore that in 2022 they once again turned to Greg to produce their brand new opus “Born in the Ashes” which like previous albums has a strong “overcoming adversity” theme, no doubt inspired by those Darkest days during 2020/22 of Global Pandemic, War, Climate Change, General Strikes and Civil Unrest.
+It was no surprise therefore that in 2022 they once again turned to Greg to produce their brand new opus “Born in the Ashes” which like previous albums has a strong “overcoming adversity” theme, inspired by those darkest days during the 2020/22 Global Pandemic followed by War in Ukraine, political, civil and economic unrest.
 Their new 4th Album was recorded at ROCKFIELD STUDIOS during the lockdown years 2020/2022.

 The band’s big Zeppelin-influenced sound draws from the same British blues-rock well that gave Zeppelin a head start all those years ago and later was rediscovered by Joe Bonamassa.
 But it’s the resonant substance of the band’s own songs and their exuberant style that gives the music its edge.